IBM Power Transformation Research

 - presentation of insights & recommendations

-7 client experiences goals delivered, accepted by leadership, and integrated into IBM Power’s business strategy and product roadmaps
+7 client experience goals delivered, accepted by leadership, and integrated into IBM Power’s business strategy and product roadmaps

-representing 6 different personas engaged across workshops and 1:1 interviews328 needs identified
+users engaged, representing 6 different personas engaged across workshops and 1:1 interviews328 needs

-total user need statements generated through user interviews, workshops, and surveys4 playbacks delivered
+total user needs identified through user interviews, workshops, and surveys4 playbacks

-“Power client value driver” squads—comprised of product, development, and design SMEs—formed and are actively working to fulfill the client experience goals.
+“Power client value driver” teams—comprised of product, development, and design SMEs—formed to execute the experience goalsThank you for viewing!

 Over a year later, positive client feedback and increased revenue are showing us that Power is moving in the right direction.